-“I might pick up a pen, scribble on a page / Try to make sense of my inner rage,” the enduring 67 year old guitarist and songwriter sang in “I’m From Ontario” early on in a hellacious 13 song two hour-plus show that went on ringing in satisfied customers ears long after they exited the Wells Fargo Center.
+"I might pick up a pen, scribble on a page / Try to make sense of my inner rage," the enduring 67-year-old guitarist and songwriter sang in "I'm From Ontario" early in a hellacious, 13-song, two-hour-plus show that went on ringing in satisfied customers' ears long after they exited the Wells Fargo Center on Thursday night.

-With his longtime cohorts Crazy Horse – the primeval trio of guitarist Frank “Pancho” Sampedro, drummer Ralph Molina and bass player Billy Talbot with whom he released both the covers album Americana and double-disc of originals Psychedelic Pill this year - Young lets his inner rage roar through a maelstrom of unapologetically unkempt guitar noise.
+With his longtime cohorts Crazy Horse - the primeval trio of guitarist Frank "Pancho" Sampedro, drummer Ralph Molina, and bass player Billy Talbot, with whom Young released both the covers album Americana and double-disc of originals Psychedelic Pill this year - Young lets his inner rage roar through a maelstrom of unapologetically unkempt guitar noise.

-Following a fabulous opening set by Philadelphia- and South Jersey-bred punk-poet eminence Patti Smith and a two-part intro in which white lab coat-wearing roadies assembled oversized Rust Never Sleeps-style stage props while The Beatles’ “A Day In the life” and “The Star Spangled Banner” played, Young revved up the Horse.
+Philadelphia and South Jersey-bred punk-poet eminence Patti Smith played a fabulous opening set.
+A two-part intro followed, in which white lab coat-wearing roadies assembled oversized Rust Never Sleeps-style stage props as the Beatles' "A Day in the life" played and the band stood at attention for the national anthem.
+Then, Young revved up the Horse.

-To say that the music made by Young and Crazy Horse, with whom he has worked sporadically since 1969, is unhurried would be an understatement.
-“Love and Only Love,” the set opener that puts faith in positivity despite the odds (“Hate is everything you think it is,” Young reminded us, in a keening, high pitched voice), clocked in at 12 minutes.
+It would be an understatement to say that the music made by Young and Crazy Horse, with whom he has worked sporadically since 1969, is unhurried.
+"Love and Only Love," the set opener that puts faith in positivity despite the odds ("Hate is everything you think it is," Young reminded us, in a keening, high-pitched voice), clocked in at 12 minutes.

-But that rumbler from 1990’s Ragged Glory was practically over before it started in comparison to the epic renditions of Pill’s “Walk Like A Giant” and “Ramada Inn,” and the closing feedback fest of “Like A Hurricane,” which included interludes of experimental fuzz that would have made Philadelphia avant-garde jazz man Sun Ra proud.
+But that rumbler from 1990's Ragged Glory was practically over before it started in comparison with the epic renditions of Pill's "Walk Like a Giant" and "Ramada Inn," and the closing feedback fest of "Like a Hurricane," in which Young repeated the words safer place over and over like a mantra.

-Also stretched out most effectively was “F!#*in Up,“ Young‘s celebration of self-defeating behavior that evolved into a strange almost-funk call and response session with Sampedro, the white-haired rhythm player with whom the band leader often huddled at center stage as if they were cranking up their amps and exploring improvisational ideas at a garage rehearsal rather than before an arena full of ardent baby boomer fans.
+Also stretched most effectively was "F!#*in Up," the celebration of self-defeating behavior that evolved into a strange, almost-funk call and response with Sampedro, the white-haired rhythm player with whom the band leader often huddled at center stage as if they were cranking up their amps and exchanging improvisational ideas at a garage rehearsal.

-Everything wasn’t epic in length: The show included a solo acoustic interlude of “The Needle And The Damage Done,” and Pill’s nostalgic “Twisted Road” plus a lovely unrecorded lament called “Singer Without A Song” in which Young played piano and, in a bit of playful characteristic weirdness, the band members were joined onstage by a silent young woman who carried a guitar case but never opened it.
-(She was the singer without a song!)
+Not everything was epic in length: The show included a solo acoustic interlude of "The Needle and the Damage Done," and Pill's nostalgic "Twisted Road" plus a lovely unrecorded lament called "Singer Without a Song" in which Young played piano and, in a bit of characteristic weirdness, a silent young woman carried a guitar case around on stage but never opened it.